What is a garden leave ?

 Garden leave is typically granted to employees who hold positions of significance within an organization.
 It is more commonly offered to senior employees, executives, key employees, or those with access to sensitive information, trade secrets, or client relationships.

 The employer typically decides to place an employee on garden leave, often as part of an employment contract or during a period of notice when an employee is leaving the company.
+This period is crucial in managing the employee's departure and its implications for the company.

 The criteria for determining who is placed on garden leave may vary depending on the company’s policies, industry practices, and the nature of the employee’s role.